 - A. Expiration.
 A permit granted under this Code shall automatically expire if it is not exercised or extended within three years of its issuance. - 1.
 Extension for Permit with no Tentative Map.
-A time extension not exceeding one year beyond the initial three-year period may be requested by applying to the Director at least 30 days prior to the expiration date of the permit.
+A time extension not exceeding one year beyond the initial three-year period may be requested by applying to the Director prior to the expiration date of the permit.
 In no case shall the expiration period extend more than four years from the date of final approval.
 After that time, a new application shall be required.
 In order to grant an extension, the Director shall find: - a.
 That the permit holder has clearly documented that they have made a good faith effort to commence work upon the use; - b.
 That it is in the best interest of the City to extend the permit; and - c.
 That there are no substantial changes to the project, no substantial changes to the circumstances under which the project is undertaken, and no new information of substantial importance that would require any further environmental review pursuant to the California Environmental Quality Act. - 2.
 Extension for Permit Granted in Conjunction with Tentative Map.
-The time limits for any permit granted in conjunction with an approved tentative map shall be automatically extended to be the same as the term of such tentative map. - B. Exercise of a Development Permit Approval.
-A Development Permit approval is exercised when a City Building Permit or Grading Permit is secured and physical construction lawfully commenced.
+The time limits for any permit granted in conjunction with an approved tentative map shall be automatically extended to be the same as the term of such tentative map. - B. Exercise of a Site Plan Approval.
+A Site Plan approval is exercised when a City Building Permit or Grading Permit is secured and physical construction lawfully commenced.
+This may include a City Building Permit or Grading Permit.
+A permit shall be secured and construction lawfully commenced.
 After a Grading Permit is issued, the applicant shall maintain an active permit until completion of the project. - C. Exercise of Conditional Use Permit.
 A permit for the use of a building or a property is exercised when all of the following have occurred: - 1.
-If required, a Certificate of Occupancy has been issued; - 2.
-If required, a valid City business license has been granted; - 3.
-The permitted use(s) has commenced on the site; and
+If required, a Certificate of Occupancy has been issued;

-- If required, a City Building Permit or Grading Permit is secured and construction 4. lawfully commenced.
-After a Grading Permit is issued, the applicant shall maintain an active permit until completion of the project. - Exercise of Building Permit.
-A permit for the construction of a building or structure is D. exercised when a valid City Building Permit, if required, is issued, and construction has lawfully commenced. - Expiration of a Grading or Building Permit.
-Should a Grading or Building Permit expire E. and the time limits specified in this subsection elapse, a new entitlement shall be required.
+- 2. If required, a valid City business license has been granted; - 3.
+The permitted use(s) has commenced on the site; and - 4.
+A City Building Permit or Grading Permit is secured and construction lawfully commenced.
+After a Grading Permit is issued, the applicant shall maintain an active permit until completion of the project. - D. Exercise of Building Permit.
+A permit for the construction of a building or structure is exercised when a valid City Building Permit, if required, is issued, and construction has lawfully commenced. - E. Expiration of a Grading or Building Permit.
+Should a Grading or Building Permit expire and the time limits specified in this Subsection elapse, a new Special Permit shall be required.

-15-5014 Phased Projects
+15-4014 Phased Projects